Godfather's Burger Lounge

 Belmont, CA 94002

 Godfather’s Burger Lounge opened in Belmont, December 2009 right on busy El Camino Real just south of the Ralston Ave.
 They focus on ½lb. fresh, all-natural “Certified Angus Beef” humanely raised burgers.
 No added hormones or antibiotics in their meat.
-Our last visit was in November 2013.
+Our last visit was in during the pandemic in July 2021, after indoor dining reopened.
+They still do take out and have some seats outside.

 Decor, Vibe – Swanky Lounge like decor, with a bar area, flat panel TV showing movie star stills.
 Fun low booth couch seating by the windows, movie star memorabilia picture, twisty lights, burgundy color color scheme, and a view of traffic on El Camino Real.
 Fairly full with Locals, families, friends, having an informal lunch.